 The global market for consumer language learning is large, growing, and shifting online, and we believe we have a significant opportunity to expand our impact.
-There are 1.8 billion people in the world learning a new language, according to HolonIQ.
+We estimate that there are more than 1.5 billion people in the world learning a new language.
 In addition, we believe we are expanding the language learning market.
-For example, according to a survey we conducted in 2021, almost 80% of Duolingo users in the US were not already learning a language when they began using Duolingo.